 You can find an apartment in Taiwan by using Facebook groups, hiring a real estate agent, and other Taiwanese websites.
 Throughout this guide, I’ll cover these methods and help you find a place to live.

-I’ve lived in Taiwan for several years and have moved to several apartments.
+I’ve lived in Taiwan for more than 5 years and have moved to several apartments.
 I haven’t used these tips in the past.
 But I am now.

 And I want to help you find a new place too.

 Where Can I Find Apartments for Rent in Taiwan?

 While a little limited, you have some foreigner-friendly (ish) options to help you find an apartment in Taiwan.

 1. Facebook Groups

 I’ve never used Facebook Groups to find an apartment.
 Because they usually cost a lot or are roommate requests.
 And I don’t like living with roommates.

 That’s just me.
 You may find some great deals.